 Feel free to make this itinerary your own!
 I am combining my personal experiences from both my trips to the Yucatan Peninsula to give you an overview of the different places you can visit here.
 But by all means, customize away!

 There are lots of unique things to do in Cancun that can easily fill up a 5-day itinerary, but I recommend spending only 3 full days here with one day being dedicated to visiting Isla Mujeres.

-When in Cancun, spend a day to hit up the beaches spread out across the bustling Hotel Zone.
+When in Cancun, spend a day hitting up the beaches spread out across the bustling Hotel Zone.
 But don’t get caught up here.
 You’ll have plenty of opportunities to lounge beachside with this Yucatan itinerary.
-Instead, take advantage of Cancun’s museums (Museo Maya), local markets (Mercado 28), and food scene.
+Instead, take advantage of Cancun’s museums (Museo Maya), local markets (Mercado 28), and the food scene.